PatrickEMcLean/gittenburg/README.markdown

 filework.sh automatically builds book.md (a preview file for use with Marked) counts the words and pushes changes to a github repo.
 If you add a commit message, it will post the commit message as well.
 Be sure to put quotes around the commit message

 filework.sh calls build.sh in /build to actually build the book.
-If you poke around in build/old you'll see the [pandoc](http://johnmacfarlane.net/pandoc/) commands to generate various formats of ebooks using pandoc.
+If you uncomment lines in this script you can build other ebook formats.
+I currently have .docx .html and .epub in there.
+You can make many more using Pandoc

 Files are inserted into the book alphabetically by name, so 09Chapter9.md will come before Chapter01.md.
 I number chapters and leave everything else as a name so that my notes and such go at the end.
 Simple.
 And simple is good.

-### Sublime_build system
+### sublime-build

-If you want to use the sublime text 2 and  build system you'll need to use git-credential store.
+Copy the gittenburg.sublime-build into your ~/Library/Application Support/Sublime Text 2/Packages/User.

+Then, from the command line, use this git-credential store, for your repo.

 > $ git config credential.helper store
 > $ git push http://example.com/repo.git